qt911025/d20m-srd-zhcn/source/1Modern现代/25msrdequipmentweaponsandarmor武器与盔甲.md

 ##### HK MP5

 The Heckler & Koch MP5 family of weapons is among the most recognizable in the world.
-Many different designs exist; dexscribed here is the most basic model.
+Many different designs exist; described here is the most basic model.

 Due to its high quality of manufacture, the MP5 is always considered a mastercraft weapon.
 As such, it grants a +1 bonus on attack rolls.